ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-5.md

 npm init
 ```

-Follow the instructions.
-The defaults should work well but give it a name of "twitter-clone" and when it asks for entry point, give it "app.js".
-When the command is done, it will have created a package.json file in the root of your project directory.
+The command will prompt for various pieces of information.
+You can press enter until the command is finished to use the defaults.
+When the command is done, it will have created a "package.json" file in the root of your project directory.

 With npm initialized, we can install libraries for our project.
 The first library we need is Express.js ([http://expressjs.com/](http://expressjs.com/)).
 This is a pretty standard web server library in the Node.js community and makes it much easier to create web servers.